andywag/NeuralHDL/docs/architecture.md

 | Data          | D0      |   D1   |   DK   | D0      | DK      |
 | Bias          | B0      |   B1   |   BK   | B0      | BK      |

-The advantage of the ordering above is that the data is accessed linearily to minimize access and the accumulator is always used to update the outputs avoiding the use of an adder tree.

 ## Error Update operation